 Location: St. Paul, Minnesota

-The 106 Group is seeking to fill field archaeologist positions for the remaining 2017 field season.
+106 Group is seeking to fill field archaeologist positions for the 2021 field season.
 This position involves largely Phase I pedestrian surveys and shovel testing for projects throughout the Midwest.
 Opportunities are expected to continue throughout the remainder of the season dependent on performance.

 Additional experience valued or preferred:

-Complete and submit application, resume and a letter highlighting your skills to firstname.lastname@example.org.
+Complete web application with attached PDF resume and a cover letter highlighting your skills.

 The 106 Group is an Equal Opportunity Employer.